react-querybuilder/react-querybuilder/README.md

 `{name:String, label:String, id:ID, context: any}` |

 The `id` is optional, if you do not provide an id for a field then the name will be used.

+Use the optional `context` property to pass any custom data to custom `valueEditor` and custom `operatorSelector`.

 #### operators _(Optional)_